aziegelbauer/gun_violence_workbook/gunviolenceworkbook.md

 ```

 #### Column Fixes - participant_status
-- Split into columns "unharmed" and "arrested" with count of each type, and srop original column.
+- Split into columns "unharmed" and "arrested" with count of each type, and drop original column.
 - Creates total_involved and total_killed_injured columns